humanitec-architecture/example-library/score/jobs/README.md

-You can set any property of the [Kubernetes JobSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/job-v1/#JobSpec), except `selector` and `template`, on the Kubernetes `Job` object through a Score extension file for your workload.

-Refer to the [Job feature](https://developer.humanitec.com/integration-and-extensions/workload-profiles/features/#humanitecjob) for configuration details.
+Define your workload to be deployed as a [Kubernetes Job](https://kubernetes.io/docs/concepts/Workloads/controllers/job/) through a Score extension file.

-The Score extension file specifies the `humanitec/default-job` Workload Profile to use which supports the feature.
+The extension file needs to request a Workload Profile which creates a Job, such as the built-in [default-job](https://developer.humanitec.com/integration-and-extensions/workload-profiles/built-in-workload-profiles/#default-job) Workload Profile.

-You can apply properties to the Pods created for the CronJob accurding to the [Kubernetes PodSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec), except `containers`.
-Refer to the [Pod feature](https://developer.humanitec.com/integration-and-extensions/workload-profiles/features/#humanitecpod) for configuration details.
+You may optionally also set additional properties for the Kubernetes `Job` and `Pod` objects which will be created.
+Refer to the [Job feature](https://developer.humanitec.com/integration-and-extensions/workload-profiles/features/#humanitecjob) and [Pod feature](https://developer.humanitec.com/integration-and-extensions/workload-profiles/features/#humanitecpod) descriptions for details on supported properties.